TravelingTechGuy/myip/README.md

 Usage
 -----
+ + Clone the repo (if you're here, you know how to do that :))
+ + Go to [IPInfoDB API](http://ipinfodb.com/register.php) and register for the free API key
+ + Paste the API key into the [config.json](https://github.com/TravelingTechGuy/myip/blob/github/config.json) file
+ + Run the app using `node app` - tested on node 0.10 and higher

 You can test a running version at [http://MyIP.TravelingTechGuy.com](http://myip.travelingtechguy.com/) (hosted on Heroku).

 Or, you can check out the Chrome extension that uses the service to show the info in the Chrome browser.